arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges23.md

 ### Other removed features

-The HTTP REST API method at `POST /_admin/modules/flush` has been removed.
+The HTTP RESTful API method at `POST /_admin/modules/flush` has been removed.

 Known issues